 Windows 11 has arrived, and with it comes Microsoft’s vision for the future of personal computing.
 This is a softer, more rounded Windows, one that puts the Start menu front and center while doing away with some of the cruft that cluttered up Windows 10.

 But while Windows 11 does introduce some welcome improvements, many are so subtle you probably won’t notice them unless you’re specifically looking.
-And even the changes that do grab your attention — like the newly centered Start button — tend to fade into the background with remarkable speed.
+One such update that will fly under the radar for most users is the removal of Internet Explorer, which was officially retired by Microsoft in June.
+Other changes that do manage to grab your attention — like the newly centered Start button — tend to fade into the background quickly.

-And since just about every Windows 10 user with a qualifying machine will have the chance to upgrade for free, the only thing most of us have to do is decide whether the revamped design of Windows 11 is worth the hassle of upgrading.
+And since just about every Windows 10 user with a qualifying machine has the chance to upgrade for free, the only thing most of us have to do is decide whether the revamped design of Windows 11 is worth the hassle of upgrading.
 To help you make that decision for yourself, read on for our full Windows 11 review.
-And if you've already upgraded, you could check out our guide on how to speed up Windows 11.

 Windows 11 review cheat sheet

 - As of May 2022, Windows 11 is getting a much-needed feature that will make your life simpler: an easy app restore system.

 - Windows 11 has a more inviting and streamlined look, with rounded corners and a new Start menu that's front and center.
 Microsoft is continuing to update and streamline it -- the latest Windows 11 update finally axes ugly volume UI, for example.